 If you don’t maintain a healthy balance beyond your reliance on your thinking, you can begin to neglect your health and your body, preferring to think your way through your days.
 If you want to be your best, you will need to find ways to pull your presence back into your body.

 Investing in relationships is challenging and draining and it can be easier just to avoid all that.
-The intense pull to live in the rich, thoughtful world you have inside can mean you avoid investing in relationships that can support and sustain you.
+The intense pull to live in the rich, thoughtful world you have inside can mean you avoid spending time in relationships that can support and sustain you.
 If you aren’t able to balance yourself, you may find yourself alone and isolated, without the natural social supports that everyone truly needs.

 You can easily slide into patterns that allow you to just think and reflect without dealing with other people.
 You may become cold and judgemental of others, further pushing them away.
 You can also become paralyzed and unable to put your ideas into action.

-If you are grounded in the Mind Intelligence Centre, you are a visionary strategist with a great ability to pull the threads of different information together to make sense.
+If you are a Type 5 grounded in the Mind Intelligence Centre, you are a visionary strategist with a great ability to pull the threads of different information together to make sense.
 Goal setting and habit practices work somewhat for you but without the balance, you won’t ever really reach the heights you are targeting.

 - Notice when you feel the need to retreat from relationships.
 What is happening for you emotionally?
 What are you afraid of?

 - Pay attention to your physical being.
 Are you finding time daily to be “in” your body.
 This can be a series of quick stretches you do every hour to break up the day and refocus on your body, or meditation.
 Yoga is a great re-focusing exercise for the Mind Intelligence Centre types.